Live Trivia | So You Think You Know Compliance?

 How Often Is a CAQH Profile Updated?

 The required updates to a provider’s CAQH profile give credentialers and payers confidence in the information.
-At a minimum, profiles need to be reviewed every 120 days.
-There are two scenarios that determine when a provider should make updates:
+At a minimum, CAQH attestation must occur every 120 days.
+Two scenarios determine when a provider should make updates:

 General CAQH Profile Update

 It’s considered best practice to update the CAQH provider profile whenever there are significant changes in professional status.
-Whether it’s a new license, a change in practice location, or other notable event, promptly updating the CAQH profile ensures consistency and reliability for health plans and networks.
+Is it a new license?
+A change in practice location?
+Promptly updating the CAQH profile keeps it consistent and reliable for health plans and networks.
+If you’re wondering how long CAQH credentialing takes, the answer depends on the information or documents you’re updating.

 CAQH re-attestation is a requirement every 120 days, as regular updates ensure that any changes in practice, qualifications, or other relevant details are reflected.
 The recurring task helps to confirm that information is up to date and helps to maintain trust and transparency with health plans and other stakeholders.